Red Hat Lightspeed via the Hybrid Cloud Console - Evaluate and remediate CVEs.

 -

-indicate unpatched CVEs with known public exploits.
+CVEs with known exploitsindicate unpatched CVEs with known public exploits.
 CVEs with this label should be addressed with high priority due to the risks posed by them.
 "Known exploit" does not mean we have taken steps to determine if the CVE has been exploited in your environment. -

-.
+CVEs with critical severity.
 Critical ratings are given to flaws that could be easily exploited by a remote unauthenticated attacker and lead to system compromise (arbitrary code execution) without requiring user interaction.
 These are the types of vulnerabilities that can be exploited by worms. -

-.
+CVEs with important severity.
 Important ratings are given to flaws that can easily compromise the confidentiality, integrity, or availability of resources.
 These are the types of vulnerabilities that allow local users to gain privileges, allow unauthenticated remote users to view resources that should otherwise be protected by authentication, allow authenticated remote users to execute arbitrary code, or allow remote users to cause a denial of service.

 The default view also applies a number of filters.